leeeyler/ML_R_Capital_Bikeshare_Ridership/README.md

 The goal of the project is to develop a model that predicts Capital City Bikeshare ridership.

-My group and I implemented and evaluated three predictions models:  Multivariate Linear Regression, Decision Tree, and Random Forrest.
+My group and I implemented and evaluated three predictions models:  Multiple Linear Regression, Decision Tree Regression, and Random Forrest Regression.

 The project covers: